zullicm/GamingReviewSite/README.md

 Byegone gaming is a website about the games of the past.
 Mainly games from two console generations before the current or any game 10+ years of age.
 A lot of new gamers find themselves gravitating towards todays most popular games but some may wonder where it all started.
 Here you can upload the game you have na dleave a review so the people that have never played may see what they missed out on.

+### Features
+* Homepage
+* NavBar
+* Homepage with games and most recent review
+* Game page with all reviews of game
+* User page with all reviews left with associated game
+* Create review
+* Edit review
+* Delete review
+* Create users that are private and you can log into and out of

 # Project Template: React/Rails API